 The rate at which an individual Contributor Panel bank could borrow funds, were it to do so by asking for and then accepting inter-bank offers in reasonable market size, just prior to 11.00 London time.

-Euribor is calculated in a similar fashion but the panel of banks submitting the interest rate estimates is much larger and from all over Europe.
-As of 12 October 2012, this panel consists of 44 banks with the highest volume of business in the euro zone money markets.
+Euribor is calculated in a similar fashion, but the panel of banks submitting the interest rate estimates is much larger and from all over Europe.
+As of 2014, this panel consists of 26 banks with the highest volume of business in the Euro zone money markets.
 The highest and lowest 15% of the estimates are discarded from the calculation, and the remaining rates are averaged and rounded to three decimal places.
 Euribor is also calculated and published by Reuters.

-The Libor also has 15 different maturities.
-These are 1 day, 1 week, 2 weeks, and 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11 and 12 months.
-Unlike the Euribor, it does not have a 3 week rate, but it does have an overnight rate, which the Euribor does not.
+The Libor has seven different maturities.
+These are overnight, one week, and one, two, three, six, and 12 months.
 In the United States, many private contracts reference the three-month dollar Libor.

 edit Libor and Euribor Rates